scriniariii/CTF-Write-Ups/TryHackMe/U.A High School/U.A High School.md

 </code></pre>

+we can see that we have ports 22 and 80 available, as we already know port 22 corresponds to ssh and port 80 to http
 <pre><code>~> sudo nmap -p80,22 -sCV -Pn 10.10.149.122 | tee nmap2.txt

 Starting Nmap 7.95 ( https://nmap.org ) at 2024-09-08 20:06 -03